dotJEM/angular-routing/README.md

 # Angular Routing

-# NOTE: Still in development and getting close to a first working alpha version.
+# NOTE: Currently this is an Alpha version.

 Inspired by the UI-Router project by Angular-ui, this project came to life as I wanted to provide what I belive is more "true states" where the transitions could be